-In addition to feasting on various speck specialties such as Bauerngröstl mit Speckstreifen (a fried potato dish with speck) and Bandnudeln mit Wildragout und Speckstreifen (venison stew with pasta and speck), heart-warming bread baked in wood-fired ovens is available as well as delectable desserts like apple strudel and the ever popular Strauben, South Tyrol’s take on a funnel cake.
+In addition to feasting on various speck specialties such as Bauerngröstl mit Speckstreifen (a fried potato dish with speck) and Bandnudeln mit Wildragout und Speckstreifen (venison stew with pasta and speck), delectable desserts are available like apple strudel and the ever popular Strauben, South Tyrol’s take on a funnel cake.

 No celebration in South Tyrol is complete without music and dancing.
 A stage on the festival grounds hosts traditional Schuhplattler dances and revs up the crowd with musical acts that sing everything from folk to top 40 hits.

 When we attended, the singer of one band decided to make the audience part of his stage.
 He leapt from table to table never missing a beat…and more importantly, never knocking over a mug of beer or a glass of wine.

 Market stalls also pepper the festival grounds allowing attendees to not only sample and purchase speck, but also browse other regional specialties including crafts, Alpine herbs and clothing made from local sheep.

 We snapped up a few mountain berry jams and a couple of small, detailed woodcarvings that were perfect for our home office.
 In addition, we found two traditional blue aprons that we hoped would help bring a bit of Tyrolean inspiration to our kitchen.